 When Should You Give Someone a Wisteria?

-The best time to give someone a wisteria flower will vary depending on what kind of meaning you wish to bestow.
+The best time to give someone a wisteria flower will vary depending on what kind of meaning of the wisteria you wish to bestow.
 If you want to give someone a flower at their wedding, white, pink, or blue wisterias will do the trick.
 You could give a pink wisteria to the new parents of a baby girl, too.

 *Photo by jessicahyde/depositphotos